 Using his relationship with Disney during his time at HotPicks Stephen introduced Spinformation® to the food and beverage division of Disney.
 They instantly loved it.
 They immediately put Stephen in contact with one of their licensees that produced beverages and requested a new juice based children’s drink called Twist N Chill.
 The Twist N Chill drink featured Hannah Montana and Cars.
 The label was used to deliver fun games, activities and action to entertain the children while they drank the beverage.

 Now the Spinformation® label is being used to educate parents on how to dose liquid medication to their children based on weight instead of age.
 27,000 children overdose or under dose on liquid medication each year in the United States.
-This new product, Accudial, was developed by an ER Doctor and started appearing on store shelves across the country in late 2010.
-It is also currently available in Canada.
-Learn more about Accudial Here.
+This new product, Accudial, was developed by an ER Doctor.

 Stephen's Spinformation label continues to win accolades.
-Accudial has received Product of the Year in Canada for 2011 as well as winning a Gold at the Edison Awards in April 2011.
+Accudial has received Product of the Year in Canada as well as winning a Gold at the Edison Awards.
 Here is a photo of Stephen with wife Janice at the Edison Awards.
 Söyu Natural Teas also took home a Bronze award at the Edison Awards.

 Stephen travels and speaks around the United States and the world.
-Stephen was a speaker at the 2009 Booming In The Bust Conference in Australia.
-Stephen was asked to be a speaker at a Google Talks event in late 2012 and was invited to give an all day lecture by the government of Northern Ireland in Belfast in 2012.
+Stephen was a speaker at the Booming In The Bust Conference in Australia.
+Stephen was asked to be a speaker at a Google Talks event and was invited to give an all day lecture by the government of Northern Ireland in Belfast.

 In his spare time Stephen travels around the world with his lovely wife Janice.
 Their oldest daughter, Madeleine, graduated from UC Berkeley.
 Their son, Jon, currently attends UC Berkeley, and youngest daughter, Elizabeth, is currently attending University of Oregon.